-Contact Person: QC Faculty, Don Mosier,

-309-796-5278, Rm.
-2-154; Jamie Hill, 309-796-5284,
+Contact Person: QC Faculty, Don Mosier, 309-796-5278, Rm.
+2-154; Jamie Hill, 309-796-5284, Rm.
+2-158

-The A+ Prep Certificate prepares the student for the CompTIA A+ Certified Technician certification exam.
+For students who have industry background or knowledge, the A+ Prep Certificate offer preparation for the CompTIA A+ Certified Technician exams.
 These two exams comprise the CompTIA A+ Certified Technician certification.
-This vendor-neutral certification demonstrates competencies in the areas of installation, preventative maintenance, networking security and troubleshooting.
-It demonstrates foundation-level knowledge and skills necessary for a career in PC support.
+This vendor-neutral certification demonstrates competencies in the areas of installation, preventative maintenance, networking security, and demonstrates foundation-level troubleshooting.
+It knowledge and skills necessary for a career in PC support.
 Employment opportunities with this certificate include enterprise technician, field service technician and PC technician.

-First Semester redit Hours
+First Semester Cre Credit Hours

 ITS 112 Operating Systems 3

 ITS 116 Computer Hardware 3

-ITS 216 Advanced PC Hardware/A+ Pre ep 3
+ITS 216 Advanced PC Hardware/A+ Pro ep 3

 NETW 120 Basic Computer Networks 3

-Minimum to tal hours required for certificate 12
+Minimum to 12